mhaneman/personal_blog_site/content/posts/trapped-knight.md

         self.pos_history = []
 ```

 Lets implement the rules for finding the next square in a class called `NKnight`.
-Its called NKnight because n represents the nth lowest value the knight will go to.
+Its called NKnight because n represents the nth lowest value the knight will go to (variations of this simulation will be created ... for future posts).
 For example, if n=0 and we have the possible square values `[2, 9, 5]`, the knight will go to the square wil value 2.
 For n=1, the knight will go to the square with value 5. n=3, square with value 9. n=4, since there are only three options, we must take the square with value 9.

 ```python
 class NKnight(Knight):